 Sciatica from a Herniated Disc Summation

-If you have been diagnosed with sciatica due to a herniated disc, be very cautious about how you proceed with treatment.
+If you have been diagnosed with sciatica from a herniated disc, be very cautious about how you proceed with treatment.
 If a variety of conservative options fail you, do not expect that surgical interventions will fair much better.

 Sciatica surgery is very risky and can create real structural damage where none existed before.
-My advice is to exhaust all conservative measures first and be sure to learn about alternative care methods, such as knowledge therapy, before even giving any thought to a spinal operation.
+My advice is to exhaust all conservative measures first and be sure to learn about alternative care methods to surgery, such as knowledge therapy, before even giving any thought to a spinal operation.